YumaWorks/yangpp/docs/source/yangpp/introduction.rst

 which supports class to class external references.

-The actual objects used in the external class reference are determined when the class is used with the "ref'`uses-class-stmt`.
+The actual objects used in the external class reference can be determined when the class is used with the "ref'`uses-class-stmt`.
-Regular schema tree external references are also supported, but such usage is not poistion-independent.
+Regular schema tree external references are also supported, but such usage is not position-independent.

 **Extensibility**